Five Questions to Ask when buying a Bike

 - Designed for flat surfaces and is not recommended for rough and uneven terrain

 What are the Benefits of a Mountain Bike?

 - For those off road adventures

 - Durable frame designed to absorb the shock of uneven terrain for a comfortable ride.

 What’s your budget?

 “Buy cheap and buy twice” is a common saying.
 Cheap bikes are more likely to break easily because they use cheaper parts.
 They are normally much heavier.
 However, it’s recommended that you spend as much as you can.
-You will get much more value for your money.

 Thirdly, how big should your bike be?